silasfelinus/acrocat_ranch/content/1. kindrobots/amibot.md

 :ami-link

 Why are we doing this?
 Because we believe in the power of technology to help humanity.
 And we believe in you!
-Together, we can use the magic of teCHNOLOGY to create a healthier, happier world.
+Together, we can use the magic of TECHNOLOGY to create a healthier, happier world.
 So let's get out there and make some change! 🦋💖🌍